We so enjoyed our luxurious stay at Zoofari Lodge at Taronga Western Plains Zoo, here’s why!

 Zoofari Lodge Prices

 Prices are always per person per night twin share.
 The costs range a lot depending on time of year and the exact package selected.
+Check the website for the current price schedule.

 Adults $319 – $515